Relief - Corporate Headquarters

 • Minimal visible technology — Everything works invisibly

-Cloud Campus in Neo-Seattle is designed to be forgettable—low buildings in soft colors, surrounded by engineered nature.
-The campus exists to not be noticed.
+The Harbor in The Corridor is designed to be forgettable—low buildings in soft colors, surrounded by engineered nature along the Peninsula's marshland edges in Sector 16.
+The campus exists to not be noticed, to fade into peaceful background.

 Headquarters